 My husband says that it’s the most annoying show, especially Chef Pig, but the kids absolutely adore it!
-I don’t usually put a lot of stock in educational shows or games, but this one really does seem to be encouraging Garrett to make the connection between words, letters, and sound.
+I don’t usually put a lot of stock in educational shows or games, but this one really does seem to be encouraging Garrett to make the connection between words, letters, and sounds.

-It’s so very silly, and keeps Garrett in nearly constant fits of laughter.
+It’s so very silly and keeps Garrett in nearly constant fits of laughter.
 There are no words.
 Just lots of facial expressions and very silly antics.
 It’s one of the few shows that doesn’t bore Haddassah, but even so, we limit how much they are allowed to watch – otherwise, they’d watch Shaun The Sheep all day every day.
-I don’t care much for the show itself, but I’m fascinated by old claymation cartoons, so I even find myself stopping to watch from time to time.
+I don’t care much for the show itself, but I’m fascinated by old claymation cartoons, so I even find myself stopping to watch them from time to time.

-This is also an old claymation production, and from the makers of Shaun the Sheep – but not quite as silly.
+This is also an old claymation production from the makers of Shaun the Sheep – but not quite as silly.
 My kids now believe the moon is made from cheese because of Wallace and Gromet.
 There aren’t very many episodes, at least not on Amazon Prime, but the kids are happy to start back at the beginning as soon as they finish the last one – even if I’m not quite so thrilled!

 (Yup, we’re emerging from the claymation age).
 Garrett LOVES this show.
 But what little boy doesn’t love a show featuring talking trucks?
 It’s one of my favorites, thanks to how Chuck is always learning how to behave better.
 I also love how Chuck’s parents are seen as valuable mentors (in the shows I’ve watched so far), rather than the oppressive rivals that parents are so often portrayed as in children’s shows.

 Old Pooh Bear never goes out of style, amiright?
-I was afraid that after watching the other shows listed above, that Garrett would find Winnie the Pooh boring, but a classic is a classic I guess, no matter how much slower the pace, and both kids still ask to watch it at least a few times a week.
+I was afraid that after watching the other shows listed above, that Garrett would find Winnie the Pooh boring, but a classic is a classic I guess, no matter how much slower the pace and both kids still ask to watch it at least a few times a week.